Bolognese Sauce

 Bolognese is not a quick sauce you can whip up on a Monday night, it does demand a couple of hours of slow cooking to be the best.
 Even though it will take a while to cook, I guarantee that every minute of effort put into the sauce is worth it.
 It will become your favorite way to eat pasta after the first bite.

-Meats – Use a combination of ground beef and ground pork in the Bolognese sauce.
-Pick ground beef that has a little fat content in it, like the 85/15 meat to fat ratio.
-I do not drain off the liquid as the meat cooks because that liquid has so much flavor in it.
+Meats – after testing this recipe many times, I find that the combination of ground beef and ground pork is the best.
+Use ground beef that has a little fat content, like the 85/15 meat to fat ratio.
+I do not drain off the liquid as the meat cooks because that liquid has so much flavor!
+Don’t waste it!
+Incorporate it into the sauce.

 Vegetables – Bolognese sauce starts with what’s called “soffritto,” which is a trio of onions, celery, and carrots that is at the base of many sauces and soups.

-Tomatoes – Even though original ragù had a light amount of tomato sauce, Bolognese sauce that we know today has a heavy base of tomatoes and tomato paste.
+Tomatoes – modern Bolognese sauce has a heavy base of tomatoes and tomato paste.
 Use both crushed tomatoes and tomato paste to give a deep tomato flavor, acidity, and some sweetness.

-Wine – To compliment the beef, I prefer to use red wine in this sauce.
+Wine – To compliment the beef and bring richness to the sauce, I prefer to use red wine in this sauce.
 White wine can easily be substituted as well and to be honest, the flavor difference is so fine, many people won’t even notice the substitution.

 Milk – I recommend using milk over cream because it is not added to make the sauce creamy but rather give it a different texture and help tenderize the meat.

-Herbs – Classic Italian cuisine herbs gives this sauce amazing flavor.
-Add garlic, oregano, parsley, and some fresh basil to finish the sauce.
+Herbs – Classic Italian cuisine herbs and aromatics include garlic, oregano, parsley, and some fresh basil to finish the sauce.

 How To Make Bolognese Sauce